Fazl Mosque, London: History

-The design of the Place is credited to Thomas Mawson.
+The design of the mosque is credited to Thomas Mawson.
 The plans form part of the Mawson archive held by the Cumbria Archive Service.

 The foundation stone was laid in 1924 by Mirza Bashir-ud-Din Mahmud Ahmad, the second Caliph, who was visiting London as the representative of Islam at The Conference of Living Religions that was being held at the Imperial Institute in South Kensington.
 The foundation ceremony of the mosque was attended by 200 guests.
-Building of the place began in September 1925 and was completed 10 months later.
+Building of the mosque began in September 1925 and was completed 10 months later.
 It was named the Fazl Mosque by the caliph.